Feature

 Why is it worth fighting for?

 Coul Links is a beautiful, natural coastal dune system, home to many species of wildlife.
 It is located immediately south of Loch Fleet in East Sutherland, Scotland.
 Coul Links is one of the last areas of undeveloped, species-rich dune habitat in Scotland.
-Together with Loch Fleet itself, Coul Links is a Site of Special Scientific Interest (SSSI) and an internationally designated Special Protection Area (SPA) and Ramsar site.
+Together with Loch Fleet itself, Coul Links is protected as a Site of Special Scientific Interest (SSSI) and an internationally designated Special Protection Area (SPA) and Ramsar site.

 Coul Links is a mosaic of different dune habitats, each individually important and all increasingly rare.
 It is particularly special as a complete dune system with dynamic, shifting dunes, static older dunes, seasonally flooded dune slacks, and ancient sand dunes covered by heath.